cowboy/benalman.com-content-OLD/mt-export/2010-11-15-immediately-invoked-function-expression/index.md

 ### An aside: functions, parens, and SyntaxErrors

 Interestingly enough, if you were to specify a name for that function and put parens immediately after it, the parser would also throw a SyntaxError, but for a different reason.
-While parens placed after an expression indicate that the expression is a function to be invoked, parens placed after a statement are totally separate from the preceding statment, and are simply grouping operators.
+While parens placed after an expression indicate that the expression is a function to be invoked, parens placed after a statement are totally separate from the preceding statment, and are simply a grouping operator (used as a means to control precedence of evaluation).

 <pre class="brush:js">
   // While this function declaration is now syntactically valid, it's still
-  // a statement, and the following set of parens is invalid because grouping
+  // a statement, and the following set of parens is invalid because the
-  // operators need to contain an expression.
+  // grouping operator needs to contain an expression.

   function foo(){ /* code */ }(); // SyntaxError: Unexpected token )